-Section 1.
+- §1.
 Any regular and permanent employee who is called into active duty or who volunteers for service in the Armed Forces of the United States in the time of war or emergency, as declared by the Congress of the United States, shall be given a leave of absence for and will accumulate seniority during the length of his/her military service.
-Upon the termination of such service, he/she will be re-employed at rate of pay prevailing for work to which he/she is assigned at the time of his/her re-employment, provided, however, that he/she has not been dishonorably discharged, that there is comparable work available; subject to medical examination at the Utility's expense, he/she is physically, mentally and emotionally able to perform such work; and he/she makes written application for reinstatement within ninety (90) days after discharge.

-Section 2.
-Any employee required to be absent from work to attend military duty shall not have his/her compensation offset by military wages earned while absent, in accordance with current Civil Service rules and regulations.

-Section 3.
-Any voluntary extension of military service above basic requirements shall cause loss of seniority and job rights of the employee.

-Section 4.
-In order to effect reinstatement, it may be necessary to reassign, transfer or lay off other employees.

-Section 5.
-Military Leave is provided to employees of the City of Vineland Electric Utility in accordance with current Civil Service rules and regulations, and the above are a general outline of those benefits provided that commonly affect employees.
+Upon the termination of such service, he/she will be re-employed at rate of pay prevailing for work to which he/she is assigned at the time of his/her re-employment, provided, however, that he/she has not been dishonorably discharged, that there is comparable work available; subject to medical examination at the City's expense, he/she is physically, mentally and emotionally able to perform such work; and he/she makes written application for reinstatement within 90 days after discharge. - §2.
+Any employee required to be absent from work to attend military duty shall not have his/her compensation offset by military wages earned while absent, in accordance with current Civil Service rules and regulations. - §3.
+Any voluntary extension of military service above basic requirements shall cause loss of seniority and job rights of the employee. - §4.
+In order to effect reinstatement, it may be necessary to reassign, transfer or lay off other employees. - §5.
+Military Leave is provided to employees in accordance with current Civil Service rules and regulations, and the above are a general outline of those benefits provided that commonly affect employees.